kinopio-club/kinopio-browser-extensions/README.md

 To test with the local `kinopio-client` add to inbox page, change iframe urls to `http://kinopio.local:8080/add`

+> Don't forget to change it back to `https://kinopio.club/add` before shipping

 ## Firefox

 Load local extensions in `about:debugging#/runtime/this-firefox`